 #9 Start collaborating with other companies and boost your sales

-An excellent webinar idea you can follow is also to collaborate with another brand, as Litmus and Trello did.
+An excellent webinar idea you can follow is also to collaborate with other brands, as Litmus and Trello did.

 This is a very smart move because building content together and hosting a meeting like a webinar allows you to create a broader customer base and also gives you easier access to the target market of that brand you are partnering with.